gsahbi/cs107final/README.md

 Given the large amount of data available on the Web, it is now possible to investigate high-level Information Retrieval tasks like user's intentions and feelings about facts or objects discussed.
 [Pang, B., Lee, L., 2008.
 Opinion mining and sentiment analysis.
 Foundations and Trends in Information Retrieval]

-# Sentiment Analyis

 ## Challenge :
 There are several things to take into consideration when approaching a Sentiment Analysis task.
 In general, there are two main approaches:

-- Sentiment lexicons using Natural Language Processing (NLP) techniques.
+- **Sentiment lexicons using Natural Language Processing (NLP) techniques**.
 A Sentiment lexicon is a list of words that are associated to polarity values (positive or negative).
 NLP techniques offer a deep level of analysis since they take into account the context words in the sentence.

-- Machine Learning classification algorithms.
+- **Machine Learning classification algorithms**.
 Because sentiment classification is a text classification problem, any existing supervised learning method can be directly applied [Bing Liu].
 For example,  naive Bayes classification , logistic regression, support vector machines (SVM), etc..

 In this work we'll work on ML classification and then try to get into the NLP and experience some of the basic techniques used.

-## Data Wrangling and Preparation
+## Exploratory Data Analysis

-### Load data
+### The Data

-In this work we'll use a data-set that we obtained thankfully from (Julian McAuley)[http://cseweb.ucsd.edu/~jmcauley/], at the University of San Diego (here)[http://jmcauley.ucsd.edu/data/amazon/]
+In this work we'll use a data-set that we obtained thankfully from [Julian McAuley](http://cseweb.ucsd.edu/~jmcauley/), at the University of San Diego [here](http://jmcauley.ucsd.edu/data/amazon/).

 It is worth mentioning, their excellent work in SIGIR and KDD papers (listed on the above page).